cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 ##### Dynamic steering

-Dynamic steering is a traffic steering algorithm available to enterprise plan customers that creates Round Trip Time (RTT) profiles.
+Dynamic steering is a traffic steering algorithm available to enterprise plan customers that creates round trip time (RTT) profiles.
 RTT values are collected each time a health probe request is made and based on the response from the origin server to the monitor request.
 When a request is made, Cloudflare inspects the RTT data and sorts pools by their RTT values.
 If there is no existing RTT data for your pool in a region or colocation center, Cloudflare directs traffic to the pools in failover order.
 When enabling dynamic steering the first time for a server pool, allow 10 minutes for the change to take effect as Cloudflare builds an RTT profile for that pool.
 Dynamic steering doesn’t use geographic boundaries in its decision making process and solely focuses on selecting the lowest RTT origin pool.

 ##### Proximity steering